vusec/ridl/pocs/bench/README.md

 Benchmarking tools for testing RIDL across different privilege boundaries.

-This benchhmarks thhe cover channel bandwidth over the following boundaries:
+This was an early attempt to test a data channel over the following boundaries:
 - User-User
 - Kernel-User
 - VM-User